valerieJJ/JJCloud/README.md

-Note: Latest updates is available on `dev` branch.
+Note: Latest updates are available on `dev` branch.

 # Intro